PaulioRandall/sveltekit-template/README.md

 npm run prebuild
 ```

+If you don't need this just delete `./scripts/build-env.sh` and remove the calling command from the _scripts_ object in `package.json`.

 #### Permission denied?

 ```bash
 sh: 1: ./scripts/build-env.sh: Permission denied
 ```

-If you get a permissions error like the one above then you'll just need to give yourself permissions to execute the file:
+If you get a permissions error like the one above then you'll just need to give yourself permissions to execute the file.
+Something like:

 ```bash
 chmod 744 ./scripts/build-env.sh